korkiss/simpletask-android/app/src/main/assets/listsandtags.en.md

 ## Contexts vs Lists

-Instead of the contexts and projects in todo.txt, simpletask calls `@something` a list and `+something` a tag.
+Instead of the contexts and tags in todo.txt, simpletask calls `@something` a list and `+something` a tag.
 Why was this chosen, isn't GTD all about contexts?